iljaSL/website-monotoring-tool/README.md

 ## About The Project

-This is a web site monotoring tool, which can read a list of web pages (HTTP and HTTPS) and outputs the current state of the website.
+This is a web site monitoring tool, which can read a list of web pages (HTTP and HTTPS) and outputs the current state of the website.
 It is part of the two-day long homework assignment by F-Secure.

 Features: